omixxxer/TFM/README.md

 Prerequisites:

-    The laptop must be connected to the WiFi PIROBOTNET6 or PIROBOTNET6_5G The laptop must have ROS 2 Foxy installed
+    The laptop must be connected to the WiFi PIROBOTNET6 or PIROBOTNET6_5G The laptop must have ROS 2 Humble installed

 Connection with ssh: